Mary Mildred Williams

 Mary Mildred Williams (born Botts, c.
-1847 - 1921) was born into slavery in Virginia and became widely known as an example of a "white slave" in the years before the Civil War.
+1847 – 1921) was born into slavery in Virginia and became widely known as an example of a "white slave" in the years before the Civil War.

 In 1855, her escaped father bought his family's freedom with financial aid from abolitionists, and she, her mother and siblings joined him in Boston, Massachusetts.
-After arriving in Boston at the age of seven, Williams's photograph became widely distributed, as her appearance was startling for people who usually classified slaves as "Other".
-The young girl toured with abolitionist Charles Sumner, US Senator from Massachusetts.
-He used her as an example to confront Northerners with the injustice of slavery, and to raise awareness and raise funds for the abolitionist cause.
+After arriving in Boston at the age of seven, Williams's photograph became widely distributed, as her appearance was startling for white people who were not used to resembling slaves.
+She toured with abolitionist Senator Charles Sumner.
+He used her as an example to confront Northerners with the injustice of slavery, and to raise awareness and funds for the abolitionist cause.
 Williams was compared to Ida May, the main character in a popular novel of that name; she was a white girl who was kidnapped and sold into slavery.

 Early life

-Born Mary Mildred Botts in 1847 in Virginia, Williams was the second child of Seth Botts and his wife Elizabeth (née Nelson), who were both enslaved.
+Born Mary Mildred Botts in Virginia, Williams was the second child of Seth Botts and his wife Elizabeth (née Nelson), who were both enslaved.
 Elizabeth had a white father.
 Seth and Elizabeth were married in the early 1840s.
 Williams had an older brother, Oscar, and a younger sister, Adelaide (also known by her middle name of Rebecca).

 At the time of Mary's birth, her mother, brother, grandmother, and aunts were enslaved in Prince William County, Virginia, near the village of Washington.
 Her father was enslaved in neighboring Stafford County.

 The maternal side of Williams' family were the subjects of protracted legal battles waged by descendants of Jesse and Constance Cornwell.
 Through her father, Humphrey Calvert, Constance had purchased Williams's maternal great-grandmother, Lettice (known as "Letty"), and grandmother, Prudence Bell (known as "Prucy" or "Pru"), between 1809 and 1812.
 According to court and census records, Williams' mother, Elizabeth, was the daughter of Prudence and a white man named Thomas Nelson, who was Cornwell's executor.

-Botts was seven when she was freed in 1855, along with her mother and siblings.
-Her father had previously escaped Virginia and settled in Boston, Massachusetts.
-Her mother moved with the family to Boston to join her husband, who changed his name to Henry Williams.
+Botts was seven when she was freed in 1855 along with her mother and siblings.
+Her father had previously escaped for Boston in 1850, where he worked with prominent abolitionists and wealthy backers to buy the family's freedom.
+Through her father, Mary Mildred Williams came to the attention of abolitionist Senator Charles Sumner.

 Between the 1855 Massachusetts state census and 1860 federal census, all of the Botts family members changed their surname to Williams.
-In the summer of 1860, Williams’ older brother Oscar died from tuberculosis.
+In the summer of 1860, Williams' older brother Oscar died from tuberculosis.